nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 Deploy Ubuntu VM
 Install Docker and Docker-compose
 Run Legacy docker container apps
-Configure Nginx Load Balancing for these apps
+Configure NGINX Load Balancing for these apps

 <br/>

-### Lab 4 - AKS / Nginx Ingress / Redis / Cafe or Garage Demo Deployment
+### Lab 4 - AKS / NGINX Ingress / Redis / Cafe or Garage Demo Deployment

 - Overview
-In this lab, you will deploy 2 AKS clusters, with Nginx Ingress Controllers, a Redis cluster, and a Modern Web Application.
+In this lab, you will deploy 2 AKS clusters, with NGINX Ingress Controllers, a Redis cluster, and a Modern Web Application.

 - Learning Objectives
 Deploy 2 AKS clusters using the Azure AZ CLI.
-Deploy Nginx Plus Ingress Controller to Azure Container Registry, and to the Clusters.
+Deploy NGINX Plus Ingress Controller to Azure Container Registry, and to the Clusters.
 Deploy and test a Redis In Memory Cache to the AKS cluster.
-Configure Nginx Ingress for Redis Leader traffic.
+Configure NGINX Ingress for Redis Leader traffic.
 Deploy a modern web application in the cluster.
-Configure Nginx Ingress Controller to route traffic to the application.
+Configure NGINX Ingress Controller to route traffic to the application.

 <br/>

-### Lab 5 - Nginx Load Balancing / Reverse Proxy
+### Lab 5 - NGINX Load Balancing / Reverse Proxy

 - Overview
-In this lab, you will configure Nginx for Azure to Load Balance various workloads running in Azure.
-After successful configuration and adding Best Practice Nginx parameters, you will Load Test these applications, and test multiple load balancing and request routing parameters to suit different use cases.
+In this lab, you will configure NGINX for Azure to Load Balance various workloads running in Azure.
+After successful configuration and adding Best Practice NGINX parameters, you will Load Test these applications, and test multiple load balancing and request routing parameters to suit different use cases.

 - Learning Objectives
-Configure Nginx for Azure, to Load Balance traffic to both AKS Nginx Ingress Controllers.
+Configure NGINX for Azure, to Load Balance traffic to both AKS NGINX Ingress Controllers.
 Expose the NIC Plus Dashboards externally for Live Monitoring Configure HTTP Split Clients, and route traffic to all 3 backend systems.
 Load test the Legacy and Modern web applications.